CTR-tools/CTR-tools/README.md

 ## lng2txt
-Converts lng files into text files and back.
+Converts lng files into text files and back (warning, not tested propery as of r4).

 Usage: lng2txt.exe C:\example\somefile.lng